 After bottling, I leave it in the refrigerator until it’s cold, and then taste it again.
 Based on the cold flavor, I’ll usually add a tea bag to incorporate a complementary flavor.
 If my timing was off and the kombucha is a little too sweet or sour, I’ll pick a contrasting flavor in an effort to provide some semblance of balance.
 I usually leave the tea bag steeping for 24 hours, squeeze the fluid it’s holding into the bottle, and throw the bag away.
 I’ve found that 24 hours is almost always enough time to extract the flavors I want, and that longer steeps can extract flavors I don’t want.
 I always leave 8oz plain (and unrefrigerated) to start the next batch of kombucha.

 Some people like to use a secondary fermentation for added fizziness and other flavor options.
 I have never tried it, and don’t anticipate trying it since I’m happy with my “plain” light fizz and would rather avoid the added sugar that’s usually part of the process.
-You can search the web for it and decide for yourself.
+You can search the web and decide for yourself.

 I bottle into quart jars for sheer convenience.
 I already had quite a few and they are easy to pour into and out of.
 It would be easier if I had an autosiphon, but I’ve not yet invested in it.
 If you’d like to bottle into Grolsch-style bottles (advisable with secondary fermentation), get an autosiphon.

-When I bottle, I pour the kombucha though a fine plastic strainer.
+When I bottle, I pour the kombucha though a fine strainer.
 It’s not required, but the floaty bits gross me out a little, so I remove them.
 I use the same strainer when I’m pouring myself a glass from the bottle.
 Even though the cultures should be inactive and hibernating from the cold, it’s pretty clear that there’s still some activity while it’s in the refrigerator.

 After I bottle the kombucha, I rinse off the scoby and the jar with cold tap water, and start a new batch.
 Rinsing the scoby isn’t required, and some people advise against it.
 I like to get all the loose bits off.
 Note that while I always brew with distilled water, that’s the only place I use it.
 Many people caution against using tap water for cleaning, etc, but this is one place I’ve thrown caution to the wind.
 I also use cold tap water for rinsing the jars, strainer, and everything else.
 I know my tap water is chlorinated and fluoridated, but it doesn’t seem to be hurting my kombucha production at all.